ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 * Install Python Docker modules to support the convenient use of Docker APIs in Python scripts.
 * Install Docker on each cluster member VM in addition to the boot-master VM.
 (This gives you full control over what version of Docker is installed, but more importantly, Docker on each VM is needed for the next step.)
 * Use Docker on each cluster member VM to pre-load the ICP Docker images rather than let the inception installation load the ICP Docker images.
 (It turns out to be expedient to copy the ICP image tar-ball to each cluster member VM and then load the local Docker registry from that tar-ball rather than waiting for the inception installer to do that part of the installation.)
+* Install `kubectl` on the boot-master node.  `Kubectl` is useful for interacting with the ICP cluster.
+* Install `helm` on the boot or boot-master node.
+Helm is useful for installing additional software on the cluster.
+* Install Ansible on the boot or boot-master node.
+Ansible is very useful for administration when dealing with more than an handful of machines.

 # Basic RHEL configuration